Sparse Attention as Compact Kernel Regression: Experiments

 \paragraph{Discussion.} Table~\ref{tab:icl} compares models on RegBench using last-token accuracy and total variation distance (TVD).
-Among the Memory Mosaic variants, rectified polynomial kernels (Triweight, Biweight, and Epanechnikov) consistently match or slightly outperform the Gaussian kernel in the low-data regime (1k–5k), achieving both higher accuracy and lower TVD.
-As the dataset size increases, performance differences narrow, with all compact kernels converging to similar accuracy (around 95\%) and TVD.
-Within the Epanechnikov family, sparsemax performs best overall, followed closely by ReLUmax in terms of accuracy and TVD.
+Among the Memory Mosaic variants, rectified polynomial kernels (Triweight, Biweight, and Epanechnikov) with $\alpha$-entmax consistently match or slightly outperform the Gaussian kernel in the low-data regime (1k–5k), achieving both higher accuracy and lower TVD.
+The adaptive bandwidth family ($\alpha$-entmax) performs best overall as compared to max-anchoring ($r$-ReLUmax).
 In contrast, normalized ReLU shows a clear degradation in both metrics, suggesting that simple thresholded normalization without adaptive support selection is insufficient in this setting.
 Fixed top-$k$ uniform attention underperforms across all data scales, highlighting the limitations of hard, data-independent sparsity compared to kernel-based adaptive weighting.
 Overall, these results indicate that adaptive sparsity induced by compact kernels is most beneficial in data-scarce regimes.